loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 First is simplicity.
 This was not easy to setup and took me weeks between writing the module, debugging the module, writing IAM policies, testing, etc...

 Second is freedom.
 This basically locks me into AWS.
-Not saying that I can't go back to a VPS (because my static site is just a bunch of HTML/CSS/JavaScript), but I'm not dependent on AWS (which never goes down :squinting_face_with_tongue:).
+Not saying that I can't go back to a VPS (because my static site is just a bunch of HTML/CSS/JavaScript), but I'm now dependent on AWS (which never goes down :squinting_face_with_tongue:).

 Third is maintenance (this is actually a positive).
 I no longer have to install/patch/maintain/backup a VPS, which is nice.

 ## Cost

 I was using a $6/month Digital Ocean droplet as my VPS.
-I already had my DNS in Route53, which was costing me $0.50/month for the hosted zone, so the only cost I added was CloudFront and ACM.
-Using the [AWS Pricing Calculator](https://calculator.aws/), I guessed that the site would end up costing me around $5/month.
-In reality,
+I already had my DNS in Route53, which was costing me $0.50/month for the hosted zone, so the only costs I added were ACM, CloudFront, and S3.
+Using the [AWS Pricing Calculator](https://calculator.aws/), I guessed that the site would end up costing me around $3/month (not counting the $0.50 I was already paying in Route53 fees).

+I cut over from my VPS to CloudFront on 2023-09-24, so I have a little more than one month of AWS charges.
+In reality, the site actually costs $xx.xx/month.

 # Conclusion